dominikh/go-tools/staticcheck/README.md

   it sleeps for 1 nanosecond.
 - `sync.WaitGroup.Add` – Checks that the method is called before launching the goroutine, to avoid a race condition.
-- `sync.WaitGroup` - Checks that wait groups aren't copied when being passed to functions.
 - `TestMain` - checks that the TestMain function calls os.Exit to report test failure. -- This check may have false positive.
 Its confidence is 0.9 and can be filtered with the `-min_confidence`